winterdharma/DharmaPearls/01_agama/dirgha/DA_3.md

 * {:.verse}What little of the five desires I have,\\
 I will grant all of them to you.\\
 Stay and manage the kingdom’s affairs,\\
-Or leave home and go if it’s not enough.’
+Or leave home and go if it’s not enough.”

 83\. “‘Great Govinda replied with verse:
 {:#p83}

-* {:.verse}“‘The five desires are not little to me,\\
+* {:.verse}“‘“The five desires are not little to me,\\
 I’m just not happy with the world.\\
 I’ve heard what that god said\\
-And think no more of remaining at home.’
+And think no more of remaining at home.”

 84\. “‘King Reṇu replied with verse:
 {:#p84}

-* {:.verse}“‘So Great Govinda has said,\\
+* {:.verse}“‘“So Great Govinda has said,\\
 But what did he hear from that god\\
 That he renounces the five desires.\\
-Now, I ask for you to answer me.’
+Now, I ask for you to answer me.”

 85\. “‘Govinda the great answered in verse:
 {:#p85}

-* {:.verse}“‘Before, I was in a quiet place\\
+* {:.verse}“‘“Before, I was in a quiet place\\
 And sat alone in contemplation.\\
 It was then that King Brahmā came;\\
 He shined with a great radiance.\\
 After hearing what he said,\\
-I’m not happy with the worldly life.’
+I’m not happy with the worldly life.”

 86\. “‘King Reṇu then told him in verse:
 {:#p86}

-* {:.verse}“‘Wait a while, Great Govinda,\\
+* {:.verse}“‘“Wait a while, Great Govinda,\\
 Share your good teaching with me.\\
 Afterward, we’ll both leave home,\\
 And you’ll be my teacher.